Steefano/Liquids-Enhanced/README.md

 # Liquids Enhanced
-Mod for mindustry that adds features and blocks for enhancing the liquid pipeline.
+Mod for Mindustry that adds features and blocks for enhancing the liquid pipeline.
 # Installation
 **Important**: This mod requires [multi-lib](https://github.com/younggam/multi-lib) to work.
 Please install that mod first if you want to play with this one.